20 No-Code Businesses You Can Launch in 2 Weeks

 15. Paid Newsletters

-Just writing newsletters for specific industries about any topic out there can help you earn your living.
-Topics included but not limited to are plant care, startup investments, or climate change, among others.
+Just writing newsletters for specific industries about any topic out there can help you earn a living.
+Topics included, but not limited to, plant care, startup investments, and climate change.

 Using tools like Substack can help you with this, eventually building custom blogs yourself and even adding a paywall with Memberstack.
-Start by sharing on Twitter or LinkedIn, be transparent with your growth to gain more interest, and post regular schedules to set expectations to your loyal readers and users.
+Start by sharing on Twitter or LinkedIn, be transparent about your growth to gain more interest, and post a regular schedule to set expectations for your loyal readers and users.

 16. Podcasts

 Content marketers dream of a humble podcast of their own.
-And with audio being all range right now, podcasts can eventually become your biggest money-spinner, especially when you become well established.
+And with audio being all the rage right now, podcasts can eventually become your biggest money-spinner, especially when you become well-established.

 17. Productized Services